 - Unplug or turn off all electrical power and water in the coop to prevent damage when power is restored.

 - Do not put yourself at risk checking on chickens that remain outside during the storm, but do check on them immediately following the hurricane.

 - Securely close all doors and windows.
 Nail doors and windows shut, if possible.
 Nail ¾” thick plywood or boards over large windows.

 - Brace any weak walls.

 - Check that roof rafters are securely fastened to the wall studs.

 - Install hurricane straps or clips to help keep your roof attached to the walls.

 - Check for injured chickens and tend to any that need first-aid.

 - Separate any injured birds from the rest of the flock.
-Chickens will peck at the injuries of other chickens, making things much worse for the injured bird.
+Chickens will peck at the injuries of other chickens, making matters much worse for the injured bird.

-- Most animals are accustomed to being outside in bad weather but will be stressed from the hurricane, Adding vitamins and electrolytes to the water for a day or so can help those who have become dehydrated.
+- Most animals are accustomed to being outside in bad weather but chickens will be stressed from the hurricane.
+Adding vitamins and electrolytes to the water for a day or so can help with stress and dehydration.

-- Ensure a clean supply feed and water.
+- Ensure a clean, dry supply feed and water.

-- Check your outdoor area to make sure that the area is clear of hazards such as broken glass, downed wires and fallen tree limbs before letting your chickens out of the coop.
+- Check the chicken yard to be certain it is clear of hazards such as broken glass, downed wires and fallen tree limbs before letting chickens out of the coop.

 - Beware of displaced wildlife (predators).
 The homes of wild animals get damaged during hurricanes and they will be active after the storm.
 Shore up any breaches in coop security that may have occurred during the storm.